pubkey/rxdb/docs-src/rx-collection.md

 ### syncGraphQL()
 This method allows you to replicate data between a `RxCollection` and a GraphQL endpoint.
-Full documentation on how to use replication is [here](./replication-graphql.md).
+Full documentation on how to use the GraphQL replication is [here](./replication-graphql.md).

 ### remove()